modm-io/modm/docs/src/guide/installation.md

 #### ARM Cortex-M

-Install the [pre-built ARM toolchain via the 64-bit installer][gcc-arm-toolchain] and make sure you select **Add path to environment variable** at the end!
+Install the [pre-built ARM toolchain via the 64-bit installer][toolchain-arm-xpack] and make sure you select **Add path to environment variable** at the end!
 Open a new command prompt to test the compiler: